machinly/dnsmasq-telegraf-plugin/README.md

   command = ["/path/to/dnsmasq-tp_binary"]
   # for using plugin
   # command = ["/path/to/dnsmasq-tp_binary", "-config", "/path/to/plugin.conf"]
+  # for using with custom scraping interval (there also exists a parameter called "pollIntervalDisabled")
+  # command = ["/path/to/dnsmasq-tp_binary", "-config", "/path/to/plugin.conf" "-pollInterval", "30s"]

   signal = "none"

 # sample output: write metrics to stdout